GLOBAL MARKETS-Dollar, stocks gain on U.S. economic outlook

 By Herbert Lash

-NEW YORK, Oct 2 (Reuters) - World stock markets climbed on Monday, lifted by optimism over the outlook for corporate earnings and U.S. President Donald Trump’s tax reform plan, while the dollar gained as investors took a bullish view of the American economy.
+NEW YORK, Oct 2 (Reuters) - World stock markets climbed on Monday, lifted by optimism over the outlook for corporate earnings and U.S. President Donald Trump’s tax reform plan, while the U.S. dollar gained after a manufacturing index rose to its highest level since 2004.

-The three major U.S. stock indices were poised to close at record highs, boosted by financials and healthcare stocks.

 Spanish borrowing costs rose and stocks fell as a violent police crackdown on an independence vote in Catalonia rattled investors, but major European bourses gained on travel stocks and a mining sector helped by higher metals prices.